 The diagnostic rhyme “red to black venom lack, red to yellow kill a fellow” is not enough for me to be certain that what I am looking at is safe to handle freely.
 The ‘Venom Lack’ rhyme originated in the US where it holds true, however as soon as you pass south of the border the picture starts to get rather confusing.

 Finally, after many false starts, I caught the first coral snake here at Las Guacamayas last week.
-Its colouration was almost identical in shade and pattern as the milk snake (Lampropeltis triangulum) I had caught the week earlier.
+Its colouration was almost identical in shade and pattern as the milk snake (Lampropeltis abnorma) I had caught the week earlier.
 The only real difference between them is the order of the bands, the size of the eyes and the scalation (e.g. coral snakes have far fewer rows of dorsal scales than milk snakes).

 I will still remain on the cautious side when I see a red/black/yellow snake, even if it is not obviously a coral snake!